 Many things can cause foundation damage, including poor drainage, soil compaction, weather, and plumbing leaks.
 We have compiled a list to help you determine if foundation damage is possible.

 Some properties in the United States are negatively affected by ice or snow.
 Subtropical properties often experience complications from excessive heat (over 90-100°F), rain, extreme flooding (4-5′ in a short time), and droughts.
-Foundation problems in commercial and residential buildings, as well as apartment blocks, can be addressed quickly.
+Signs of foundation issues and problems in commercial and residential buildings, as well as apartment blocks, can be addressed quickly.

 It is a good idea to call a foundation contractor if you are concerned about foundation damage.
 They will inspect your foundation, whether it is a concrete slab and pier foundations or a basement.
 A professional with experience should be able to pinpoint the problem and prevent it from getting worse.